Be Fertility Aware

 reduce “mystery, confusion, embarrassment and shame”.
 It could also help to reduce unplanned pregnancy.

-Now I know that Sex and Relationships Education teachers don't have much time, and that many schools don't even do SRE.
-So this might be a tall order, but anyway, here’s what I think young people should know:
+I know Sex and Relationships Education teachers don't have much time, and many schools don't even do SRE.
+So this might be a tall order, but here’s what I think young people should know:

-Of course it's great to get out the message that vaginas are self-cleaning - I personally won't be happy until every last douche manufacturer goes out of business - but vaginal fluid/discharge does more than clean the vagina and make sex more slippery, it also makes the vagina friendly, or unfriendly, to sperm.
+The message that vaginas are self-cleaning is important.
+I won't be happy until every last douche manufacturer goes out of business, but vaginal fluid does more than clean the vagina and make sex more slippery.
+It also makes the vagina friendly, or unfriendly, to sperm.

 This means that (unless you’re using hormonal contraception) there will be a few days each cycle when a thick, clear and stretchy substance a bit like raw egg white – sometimes lots of it – comes out of your vagina.

-Fertile cervical fluid can be white, creamy or sticky.
-This is like a “hang-around” fluid for sperm.
-It means that sperm can hang around for up seven days waiting for the egg to make its entrance.
+This sperm-friendly, fertile cervical fluid appears before the extra fertile kind and can be white, creamy or sticky (like hair conditioner or handcream).
+This kind of fluid means sperm can survive in a vagina for up seven days (I know) waiting for the egg to be released.

-Once girls and women get used to noticing what is normal for them in terms of discharge (including arousal fluid), they’re far less likely to be confused or embarrassed and far more likely to know when it’s time to visit the doctor or sexual health clinic.
+Once girls and women get used to noticing what is normal for them in terms of fluid (including arousal fluid), they’re far less likely to be confused or embarrassed and far more likely to know when it’s time to visit the doctor.

 Telling young people about fertile and very fertile cervical fluid means they could realise that they have days when they don’t notice any cervical fluid and so might not be fertile.

-Some will be concerned that this knowledge will encourage risk taking and increase unplanned pregnancy, but maybe letting young women know that they are not fertile for every day of their cycle could be a good thing.
+Some might worry that this knowledge will encourage risk taking and increase unplanned pregnancy, but maybe letting young women know that they are not fertile for every day of their cycle could be a good thing.

-Think of the money and worry that might be saved on ovulation kits and even IVF later in life if more people knew what fertile cervical fluid looked like.
+Think of the money and worry that might be saved on ovulation kits and maybe even IVF if more people knew what fertile cervical fluid looked like.

 Not to mention the unplanned pregnancies that could be avoided by those who currently assume that they are infertile because they had unprotected sex without getting pregnant[ii].

-Telling young women that they’re not fertile every single day of the month shouldn’t stop them using emergency contraception if a condom breaks, but it could save them worrying that they're infertile.
+Telling young women that they’re not fertile every single day of the month shouldn’t stop them using emergency contraception if a condom fails, but it could save them worrying that they're infertile.

-One reason to avoid risk-taking is that teenage cycles are often very irregular.
-They can change from 22 days to 38 days or longer without warning.
+Some of those apps are reasonable, and some aren't, but they are not ideal for teenagers as their cycles are often very irregular and can change from 22 days to 38 days or longer without warning.

 It's much easier to pick up an infection - including a sexually transmitted infection - than it is to get pregnant.

-Posts like this one from the wonderful Bish UK suggest that there are some misinformed people out there.
+Posts like this one from Bish suggest that there are some misinformed people out there.

 Sperm is not kryptonite.
 Unlike the flu virus, it can't stay alive on your hands.
 It can't crawl through your underwear and swim up your vagina.
 If some gets on a hand and that hand goes near a vagina it is very unlikely, not impossible but VERY unlikely that the woman will get pregnant.

-I don’t recommend pulling out for anyone keen to avoid pregnancy, but the reality is that people have different motivation levels and different views on risk and unplanned pregnancy.
+I don’t recommend pulling out or withdrawal for anyone keen to avoid pregnancy, but the reality is that people have different motivation levels and different views on risk and unplanned pregnancy.

-Withdrawal relies on a very cooperative and self-controlled partner, and isn't a method to use when there’s fertile cervical fluid about, but it has been associated with some of the lowest birth rates in history, for example in Eastern Europe after the Second World War.
+Pulling out relies on a very co-operative and self-controlled partner, and isn't a method to use when there’s fertile fluid about, but it has been associated with some of the lowest birth rates in history, for example in Eastern Europe after the Second World War.

-Telling young people that withdrawal doesn’t even count as a contraceptive method is deeply unhelpful.
+Telling young people that pulling out doesn’t even count as a contraceptive method is deeply unhelpful.

 As Professor Guillebaud[iii] (contraception guru) says “It is unfortunate that many unplanned pregnancies among young people having intercourse unexpectedly are probably caused by the conventional teaching of doctors and nurses.
 Withdrawal is not even attempted…because the message that it is “ineffective” has been so well conveyed.”